Kuomintang: Chinese democracy

 The Kuomintang advocates a free and democratic China under the Republic of China founded on Three Principles of the People.
 In fact, during the 1980s, Chiang Ching-kuo advocated Grand Alliance for China's Reunification under the Three Principles of the People.
 Since then, a democracy promotion banner for Grand Alliance for China's Reunification under the Three Principles of the People continues to exist in Kinmen today as a display to mainland China that the Republic of China's unification principle should be based on Chinese democracy.
 Today, the Kuomintang continues to view the Republic of China as the free, democratic and legitimate China.

-Anti-Taiwan independence
+Cross-Strait relations

-The Kuomintang strongly adheres to the defense of the Republic of China and upholding the Constitution of the Republic of China.
-It is also strongly opposed to de jure Taiwanese independence (under a theoretical "Republic of Taiwan"), which would mean recognizing the People's Republic of China as the legitimate government representing China.
+A Chinese nationalist party, the Kuomintang strongly adheres to the defense of the Republic of China and upholding the Constitution of the Republic of China.
+It is strongly opposed to formal Taiwanese independence and holds that the ROC is the sole legitimate representative of all of China.
+It favors a closer relationship with the PRC and the CCP, though it also opposes Chinese unification under the "One country, two systems" framework of the PRC.
+It opposes any non-peaceful means to resolve the cross-strait disputes.
+The party also accepts the 1992 Consensus, which defines both sides of the Taiwan Strait as "one China" but maintains its ambiguity to different interpretations.
+Although the KMT's long-term goal is to unify China under the ROC, the party advocates maintaining the status quo of Taiwan.